adriansinger87/IOTConnect/IOTConnect.Solution/MSTests/Readme.md

 ﻿# MSTests

-This assembly contains to the **unit tests** based on the Microsoft Unit Testing Framework MSTest.
+This assembly contains the **unit tests** based on the Microsoft Unit Testing Framework MSTest.
 The Tests cover:

 - Domain Layer